hashicorp/terraform-aws-consul/examples/consul-cluster/README.md

 This folder shows an example of Terraform code that uses the [consul-cluster](/modules/consul-cluster) module to deploy a [Consul](https://www.consul.io/) cluster in [AWS](https://aws.amazon.com/).
-The cluster consists of two Auto Scaling Groups (ASGs): one with a small number of Consul server nodes, which are responsible for being part of the [concensus quorum](https://www.consul.io/docs/internals/consensus.html), and one with a larger number of client nodes, which would typically run alongside your apps:
+The cluster consists of two Auto Scaling Groups (ASGs): one with a small number of Consul server nodes, which are responsible for being part of the [consensus quorum](https://www.consul.io/docs/internals/consensus.html), and one with a larger number of client nodes, which would typically run alongside your apps: